ManCatZero/Contact/README.md

-# SuperQRCode
+# SuperRocket

-SuperQRCode is a very Efficient app
+This is a very Efficient app

-Support Generate QRCode

-Support Generate QRCode with center logo

 Support Scan QRCode

-Support fully scan history
+Support Net Diagnosis

 Hope this app can help you